-A while back, our company president, Aaron Boggs, slammed three phone books that were left at our doorstep down on my desk and said, “Write about this!”
-After I composed myself from the shock of the sudden, heart-stopping noise, I took a moment to flip through the phone book, which displayed the words "local search" on its cover.
+A while back, our company president slammed three phone books that someone left at our doorstep down on my desk and said, “Write about this!”
+After I composed myself from the shock of it all, I took a moment to flip through the phone book, which called itself “Local Search.”

 All you have to do is make sure consumers can find enough information about your business online.
 Part of this involves having a website.

-The fix: Hire a web designer/developer to create your website.
+The fix: Hire a web designer/developer to build your website.
 Be careful, though.
-Here are a few things to keep in mind when choosing a web designer:
+Here are a few things to keep in mind when choosing a web designer or a developer:

-1. Ask to see a recent portfolio.
-Any decent designer should have a diverse, attractive portfolio.
-Make sure to visit a website they have designed as well.
+- Ask to see a recent portfolio.
+Any decent designer or developer should have a diverse, attractive portfolio.
+Make sure to visit a website they have built as well.
 Browse the site to make sure it works properly and the user experience is up to par.
 If their past work is shoddy, you don’t want them working for you.

-4. Ask about mobile optimization.
-Websites need to be optimized for mobile devices, since much of our Internet usage comes from mobile devices.
-Ask the designer if your website will be optimized for mobile and desktop devices.
+- Ask about mobile optimization.
+Websites need to be optimized for mobile devices since so much of our Internet usage comes from mobile.
+Ask them if your website will be optimized for mobile as well as desktop devices.
 If not, find someone who will do that for you.
 Mobile-optimization is not optional, and if you’re paying someone to build your site, mobile optimization should be a standard part of the package.

-Local search marketing is telling search engines exactly where your business is located and what you do (among other information like business hours and service area) so that it knows what to display in searches for people in the area who are searching for businesses like yours.
+Local search marketing is telling search engines exactly where your business is located and what you do (as well as other information like business hours and service area) so that it knows what to display in searches for people in the area who are looking for businesses like yours.

-Here’s the thing: Your customers (probably) aren’t flipping through a phone book that’s chained to a payphone to find you.
-Nor are they talking to neighbors over backyard fences to get recommendations for local businesses.
+Your customers (probably) aren’t flipping through a phone book that’s chained to a pay phone to find you.
+And, they aren’t talking to neighbors over backyard fences to get recommendations for local businesses.

 Phone Book Advertising vs. Local Search Marketing

-Small businesses don’t always have big marketing budgets, but if you’re relying on word-of-mouth or the phone book to do all your advertising, you’re probably in trouble.
-This is especially true if you have no online presence at all.
+Local businesses don’t always have big marketing budgets, but that doesn’t mean you have to rely on word-of-mouth or the phone book to do all your advertising.

 - It’s expensive (often more expensive than paying for Google search ads)